praduman2714/Online-seller/README.md

   ### View Inventory

-  - Click on the "Show Inventory" tab in the navigation menu.
+  - Click on the "Visti Website" button in the navigation to shop site.

   - It will take you to the "Show Inventory" tab.